Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/4-arrays-loops/README.md

 The array values are assigned a unique value called the **index**, a whole number that is assigned based on its distance from the beginning of the array.
 In the example above, the string value "Chocolate" has an index of 0, and the index of "Rocky Road" is 4.
 Use the index with square brackets to retrieve, change, or insert array values.

 ✅ Does it surprise you that arrays start at the zero index?
 In some programming languages, indexes start at 1.
-There's an interesting history around this, which you can [read on Wikipedia](https://en.wikipedia.org/wiki/Zero-based_numbering).
+There's an interesting history around this, which you can [read on Wikipedia](https://en.wikipedia.org/wiki/Zero-based_numbering). 🏆 Done

 ```javascript
 let iceCreamFlavors = ["Chocolate", "Strawberry", "Vanilla", "Pistachio", "Rocky Road"];